daniela-gingold/wazer-identification/README.md

 This project identifies whether an image includes a wazer or not, excluding wazer logo.

 - **input** is an image
-- **output** is "wazer" in case at least one wazer was detected in an image, otherwise "no wazer".
+- **output** is "wazer" in case at least one wazer was detected in an image, "no wazer" otherwise .

 For example, the image below conatins wazers, the output will be "wazer":
 ![image](/images/img1.jpg)